 Accuray and RaySearch have a long-term collaboration agreement to develop and market fully integrated solutions combining RayStation and RayCare with the TomoTherapy, CyberKnife and Radixact treatment delivery systems.
 This partnership enables greater flexibility in clinics with multiple treatment machines.
 Integration with RayCare brings the additional advantage of an independent OIS.

 United Imaging Healthcare (UIH)

-IBA, the global leader of proton therapy solutions, has an ongoing collaboration with RaySearch.
-RayStation and RayCare have been customized with IBA delivery solutions, and together we are able to provide a complete solution for software and hardware to deliver outstanding adaptive proton therapy treatment.
-This allows clinics throughout the world to make better use of the strength of IBA's treatment machines for a large amount of clinical indications.
+RaySearch and IBA, the global leader of proton therapy solutions, have a long-term strategic alliance since many years back.
+As part of the collaboration, RaySearch has customized RayStation and RayCare for IBA delivery solutions, and together we supply a complete solution for all software and hardware to deliver outstanding adaptive proton therapy treatment.
+This allows clinics worldwide to make better use of the strength of IBA's treatment machines for a large number of clinical indications.

 Mevion Medical Systems